Style Guide

 600×1200 or 800×800 for fewer grout lines

 Why: The only zone where vinyl is the wrong call.
 Skip the gloss in shower areas and spec slip-rated R10 or R11.
-A single failed waterproofing layer costs more to fix than the original tile budget — never compromise here.
+A single failed waterproofing layer costs more to fix than the original tile budget, so never compromise here.

 Sheltered patio, balcony, planter strip, pool surround